You can't roll back to a system you already changed

 The old system stays recoverable under coexistence.
 Build the new one alongside it, shift traffic over, and validate against the old system's baseline.
 The rollback path degrades as components clear, but it remains available until decommissioning.

-The new system runs under real load, measured against that baseline.
-Divergence within agreed-upon tolerances is expected: differences that don't affect correctness or improvements the migration was designed to produce.
+The new system runs under real load and is measured against that baseline.
+It will diverge within agreed tolerance, and that's expected: differences that don't affect correctness, or improvements the migration was designed to produce.

 Tolerance is declared before the first traffic shift, tied to correctness or SLO impact, and not renegotiated mid-cutover.
-Divergence beyond tolerance means traffic switches back.
-Decommissioning happens when the new system has handled enough traffic patterns within tolerance that fixing forward on the rest is acceptable.
+If the new system drifts past tolerance, traffic switches back.
+Decommission the old system once the new one has handled enough traffic patterns within tolerance that fixing forward on the rest is acceptable.

 Component health hides system-level failure

-Validation against the baseline doesn't mean fire up the new system, run a smoke test, and declare it ready.
+Validation against the baseline doesn't mean firing up the new system, running a smoke test, and declaring it ready.

 The old system has been running in production long enough to show its response times, error rates, latency distributions, and behavior under load spikes.
 That's the baseline.

 Any non-atomic migration creates a hybrid state.
 The question is whether each step preserves a rollback path.
-Failover a component, validate, fail back if it doesn't clear the bar, move to the next one.
-Each step has a proven return path.
+Move one component at a time, and each step keeps a proven return path.
 Mutation degrades that path with each step.
 The further you get, the less of the old system exists to return to.

-Once a component clears, stop its old workload but keep the infrastructure intact.
+Once a component has cleared, stop its previous workload while keeping the infrastructure intact.
 The rollback path degrades from that point.

-If the new system doesn't clear the bar at either window, roll back remains an option.
+If the new system doesn't clear the bar at either window, roll back.

 Mutation works when the blast radius is proven